Frequently Asked Questions

 The deadline for online registration is June 9, 2018.
 We will accept late registrations on Saturday June 23 between 2 and 5 pm as cash only.
 We cannot guarantee your child will receive a race t shirt, finisher’s medal or grab bag [supplies will be limited] if registering after June 9.
 We strongly advise signing up early to avoid disappointment.

 How do we get our equipment out of transition?

 Once your child has finished their race you may collect their gear from the main transition zone under the direction of the volunteers in transition.
 Their job is to make sure it is safe for parents to collect equipment from the transition area while the race is still going on.
 Please note; the race organizers are not responsible for lost gear.

 Is this a timed event?

 Yes, it is a timed event and finishing times will be posted via our home page under the results section.
 There are no awards.
 The finishing time of each individual will be posted in alphabetical order and not in order of completion time.
-We encourage and celebrate participation.
+We encourage and celebrate participation and effort.

 Are cage pedals permitted?